 I would learn later that at least one of these small planes crash every year around Atigun pass.
 There's an unusual draft caused by the mountains, so I was told.
 In spite of the excruciating pain caused by even the slightest jostle, I admired the view and our plane landed safely in Fairbanks – paradoxes of pain and beauty.

 Let's fast-forward past the boring parts in the ER, and skip to the part where I learned the only orthopedic surgeons in Fairbanks were on vacation until June 15th.
-So I booked a flight to Seattle.
+I wasn't going to wait, so I got the refund for my Alaska Ferry ticket and booked a flight out of town.
 Billie went ahead and moved me to a private ground floor room for my last night in Fairbanks.
 She is the kindest.

 With one good arm, I sorted out which things would come with me and jettisoned everything else.
 Joe dug up some cardboard boxes from the garage.
 My ukulele went to Heidi, Billie's daughter, who was learning to play and helped me drop off my other boxes at Fedex and USPS.
 I couldn't get to a grocery store, so I hung around the hostel eating leftovers, waiting for my flight.